What is smallpox vaccine?

 When your scab falls off, place it in a sealed plastic bag and throw it away.
 Wash your hands with soap and hot water afterward.

 This vaccine can cause false results on a skin test for tuberculosis.
-Tell any doctor who treats you if you have received a smallpox vaccine within the past 4 to 6 weeks.
+Tell any doctor who treats you if you have received a smallpox vaccine.

 What happens if I miss a dose?

 Since smallpox vaccine is usually given as a single dose, you are not likely to be on a booster schedule.
 If a vaccination sore does not form on your skin where the needle stick was placed, the smallpox vaccine may not be effective and you may need to be re-vaccinated.
 Call your doctor if you do not develop a sore within 5 days after receiving your smallpox vaccine.

 What happens if I overdose?

 Since this vaccine is given by a healthcare professional, an overdose of smallpox vaccine is unlikely to occur.